MrToph/cmichelio/README.md

 1. A footer is inserted, linking back to the original post on my blog.

 ## ToDo:
-* [ ] Implement draft mode for posts, f.i., in front-matter, so unfinished posts are not shown.
 * [ ] Add drip widget?
 * [ ] Implement auto-detection of new posts, and add a `.circleci` git hook which then automatically cross-posts.